FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/manage_copilot.md

 #### When using Central Governance

 The Transfer CFT Copilot server uses the certificate that was created by Central Governance during the product registration.
-This certificate is stored in Transfer CFT PKI database and the certificate id is the value of the UCONF <span class="code">cft.instance\_id </span>parameter.
+This certificate is stored in Transfer CFT PKI database and the certificate id is the value of the UCONF `cft.instance_id `parameter.
 This means that there is no action required to install a certificate.

 However, to override the default behavior use the procedure described below in *When using Transfer CFT without governance*.